 Like any substance the body can develop a tolerance to prescription medications.
 In this case an increase of the drug is needed to feel the same desired effects.
 Some individuals suffering from an addiction can take an abnormally large amount of pills per day.
 This is a dangerous practice as it can lead to overdose.
 A common practice with prescription addiction is coupling drugs with the use of alcoholic beverage.
 Alcohol amplifies the effects of the narcotic.
 This can become a dangerous practice as it can amplify the chance of overdose.

 Individuals can develop dependence to hydrocodone.
 Dependence is when the body has become accustomed to the drug in the system; it is needed for a sense of normal function.
 This can lead to an uncontrolled compulsion of constantly needing opiates.
 This is accompanied with changes to the behavior and seeking out and using opiates.
 To feel normal (or what an addict perceives as normal), opiates are needed in the system constantly, or the individual will experience episodes of withdrawal.
 It is also not uncommon for those addicted to opiates to move onto heroin from prescription meds, which creates a new set of dangers.

 - Chronic Constipation

 - Liver Damage (Acetaminophen)

-Treatment for hydrocodone addiction at Cirque Lodge is based upon a personalized approach to prescription drug abuse.
+Treatment at Cirque Lodge is based upon a personalized approach to prescription drug abuse.
 We are dedicated to meeting the needs of our residents.
-We provide the most effective drug rehab program for arresting the disease and providing necessary means of support.
-Hydrocodone addiction treatment is based upon a 12-step modality at Cirque Lodge.
+We provide the most effective program for arresting the disease and providing necessary means of support.
+Addiction treatment is based upon a 12-step modality.
 We incorporate into this treatment model a number of individual and support based programs to enhance the 12-step program.